r8/vagrant-lamp/berks-cookbooks/apache2/README.md

 by the user to address SELinux permissions.

 The easiest but **certainly not ideal way** to deal with IPtables is to flush all rules.
-Opscode does provide an `iptables` cookbook but is migrating from the approach used there to a more robust solution utilizing a general "firewall" LWRP that would have an "iptables" provider.
+Chef Software does provide an `iptables` cookbook but is migrating from the approach used there to a more robust solution utilizing a general "firewall" LWRP that would have an "iptables" provider.
 Alternately, you can use ufw, with Opscode's `ufw` and